fiercefire/Library-Website/_posts/2025-09-12-First-Library.md

 <br>

-I cannot remember when the location changed to the current one, but I do remember that I somehow eneded up getting forced into giving a speech at the opening of the new library location.
-What a terrible memory I was so nervous and definately gave a terrible speech (not that most ppl assume a child will be a fantasic speaker).
+I cannot remember when the location changed to the current one, but I do remember that I somehow ended up getting forced into giving a speech at the opening of the new library location.
+What a terrible memory.
+I was so nervous and definitely gave a terrible speech (not that most ppl assume a child will be a fantastic speaker).
 Probably one of the reasons
 I hate public speaking to this day.

 <br>

-Anyway that all I can think about writing about right now.
+Anyway, that's all I can think about writing right now.
 I will add in new stuff to the post if I feel like it.
 Hopefully this post is even readable since it's so stream of consciousness in writing style.
 I will no doubt be back to make corrections to post later.
 Toodles!

 ---
 <h2>Change Log</h2>
+2025-09-12: Grammer and spelling check.